LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/docs/_index.md

 ## When to Use LoveYouForms?

-Use it for websites which primary motivation is to capture form submissions from anonymous (not authenticated) visitors.
-Such as for capturing data from lead-generation webforms.
+Use it for websites which primary motivation is to capture form submissions from anonymous visitors, that is, not authenticated / not logged in.
+Such as for capturing data from contact forms, lead-generation forms, email addresses, feedback, etc.

+Use it when relying on client-side data validation serves your needs.

+The app is not intended for use when needs require robust server-side form-data validation.